chengfengfengwang/reading-assistant/README.md

 # reading-assistant
-Enhance web reading and learning experience using AI
+A Chrome Extension Enhance web reading and learning experience using AI